-Listening 3: Talking About Goals

-You will hear speakers talk about their goals and their plans to reach these goals.
+Listening 3: Talking About Goals You will hear speakers talk about their goals and their plans to reach these goals.
 Take notes about each person; do not write complete sentences.
 Also, make an inference about the age of each person and write it on the line.
 (Which person is probably a teenager?
 A young adult?
 Middle-aged?
 Older?)
 Listen as many times as you need to.
 The first one has been done as an example.

-Person 1: young adult

-Goal:

-to give daughter a good life

-Plans to reach this goal:

-buy a house with a garden

-change work times

-save money for her college education

-Person 2:

-Goal:

-Plans to reach this goal:

-Person 3:

-Goal:

-Plans to reach this goal:

-Person 4:

-Goal:

-Joan.

-Plans to reach this goal:

-TOTAL TOTAL

-Discussion

-1. Which person seems to have the most practical goal?

-2. Which person seems to be a dreamer?
+Person 1: young adult Goal: to give daughter a good life Plans to reach this goal: buy a house with a garden change work times save money for her college education Person 2: \ Goal: Plans to reach this goal: Person 3: \\ Goal: Plans to reach this goal: Person 4: Plans to reach this goal: 1.
+Which person seems to have the most practical goal?